Zelenskyy, Trump express hope for trilateral talks with Putin to bring end to Russia-Ukraine war

 Zelenskyy has said his typically less formal attire since the start of the full-scale Russian invasion in 2022 is to show solidarity with Ukrainian soldiers.

-Monday's hastily assembled meeting comes after Trump met on Friday with Putin and has said that the onus is now on Zelenskyy to agree to concessions of land that he said could end the war.
+Monday’s hastily assembled meeting came after Trump met in Alaska on Friday with Putin.
+Trump has said the onus is now on Zelenskyy to agree to concessions of land that he said could end the war.
+Russia now controls roughly one-fifth of Ukrainian territory.

 “If everything works out today, we’ll have a trilat,” Trump said, referring to possible three-way talks among Zelenskyy, Putin and Trump. ”We’re going to work with Russia, we’re going to work with Ukraine.”

-Trump also said he plans to talk to Putin after his meetings with Zelenskyy and European leaders.
+Trump said he plans to talk to Putin after his meetings with Zelenskyy and European leaders.

 Zelenskyy expressed openness to trilateral talks.

-Trump first held one-on-one talks with Zelenskyy.
-The two will later gather with European Commission President Ursula von der Leyen, French President Emmanuel Macron, British Prime Minister Keir Starmer, German Chancellor Friedrich Merz, Italian Premier Giorgia Meloni, Finnish President Alexander Stubb and NATO Secretary-General Mark Rutte.
+After Trump held one-on-one talks with Zelenskyy, the two then gathered with European Commission President Ursula von der Leyen, French President Emmanuel Macron, British Prime Minister Keir Starmer, German Chancellor Friedrich Merz, Italian Premier Giorgia Meloni, Finnish President Alexander Stubb and NATO Secretary-General Mark Rutte.

 The European leaders were left out of Trump’s summit with Putin.
 They want to safeguard Ukraine and the continent from any widening aggression from Moscow.
 Many arrived at the White House with the explicit goal of protecting Ukraine’s interests — a rare show of diplomatic force.